SOE Shared Credit Program

 - Obtain a copy of your current BSCHE degree checklist from Sarah E. Dominguez, CBE Program Advisement Coordinator (make an appointment in LoboAchieve to meet with Sarah).
 Take your current BSCHE degree checklist to your faculty advisor and together decide which graduate level courses will apply toward your BSCHE degree program.
 Clearly indicate these courses and when you plan to take them on your BSCHE degree checklist.
 On your BSCHE degree checklist, indicate when you plan to complete all other remaining requirements for your BSCHE degree.

 - Download a copy of the Masters worksheet for your intended graduate degree program (see below).
 On the worksheet, indicate when you plan to complete each of the requirements for your proposed graduate program.
 Be sure to indicate which courses you plan to take while you are an undergraduate student and which courses you plan to apply toward your BSCHE degree program.
+NOTE: Students who choose the thesis option must already have support from a faculty member that is willing to work with them on an MS: Thesis option.

 - Write a personal statement indicating the reasons for your interest and suitability for the shared credit program.